”A mind that is stretched by a new experience can never go back to its old dimensions.” Oliver Wendell Holmes, Jr

 The condition of the Philippines Tondo Slums

-GVING HOPE – as a mere human, how can we claim that we truly understand what that means?
+GIVING HOPE – as a mere human, how can we claim that we truly understand what that means?
 Does going down 1 -2 times to visit these people and pulling out some money solve everything?
-What do we understand about the everyday battle of these residents as they worry about the survival of their newborn or the next disaster that will strike that will shaken their very survival.
+What do we understand about the everyday battle of these residents as they worry about the survival of their newborns or the next disaster that will strike and shake their very survival?

-In a place where there is too much need and cry for help, how can organizations dare to promise to make big changes overnight, and give a clear timeline what can be done by when, even if they are given a one off sum of donation.
+In a place where there is too much need and cries for help, how can organizations dare to promise to make big changes overnight, and give a clear timeline what can be done by when, even if they are given a one-off sum of donation?

 HOPE – It isn’t wishing for the best.